JoeCianflone/dotfiles/README.md

    /Videos
 ```

-It will then download the dotfiles repo to `~.repositories/dotfiles` and you will need to then go there to run the start command.
+It will then download the dotfiles repo to `~/.repositories/dotfiles` and you will need to then go there to run the start command.

 ## Step 2: Run `start.sh`

-You'll need to `cd` into the correct folder then you can run `start.sh` that will handle the rest for you.
-There are a couple of prompts in the beginning you'll need to follow.

-## Step 3: Manual Stuff

-The OBS settings are going to need to be imported manually, there's no way to do that via the CLI.
-Also stream keys are ignored and not saved out (for obvious reasons).
-You'll need to regenerate them and add them into OBS manually too.
-If you don't know what OBS even is, you should probably just comment that line out.

-## Notes

-- I used to copy over the files from the `dots` folder to my home folder.
-This worked fine, but as you make changes to them, things get out of sync.
-As a result of this I've decided that they will be symlinked.
-See `_setup/links.sh` to understand.